-Try to identify questions your audience asks in a conversational manner.
+To do that, try to identify questions your audience asks conversationally.
 That means people are likely to ask natural-sounding questions which contain long-tail keywords rather than target keywords.

 Google auto-fill, related searches, and people also ask are great places to start collecting data.